YOUR DATA

 Contractor

-Access reports for current or former contractors will include certain information related to your contractor assignment for T-Mobile, like your contact information and job title.
+For current or former contractors, access reports will include certain information related to your contractor assignment for T-Mobile, like your contact information and job title.

 Office visitor

-If you’ve visited one of our officers, your access report will include certain information related to your visit, like your name or other contact information you provided.
+If you’ve visited one of our offices, your access report will include certain information related to your visit, like your name or other contact information you provided.

 Are you looking to correct some personal information associated with your account—like your name, address, email, or phone number?
 Most changes are easy to make by logging in to your T-Mobile Workday account and updating your personal information.